firefox-devtools/debugger/docs/integration-tests.md

 ### Running Tests

 * Running: `localhost:8000/integration`
-* Selecting a test: Go to `runner.js` and add `it.only` to select which tests to ren
+* Selecting a test: Go to `runner.js` and add `it.only` to select which tests to run
 * Skipping a test: Go to `runner.js` and replace `it` with `xit` to skip a test

 ### Writing Tests